Yandex Cloud

 text, the tool extracts "article":"quantity" pairs and returns them in JSON structure format.

-3. In the Function field, select a function from Cloud Functions that will handle the requests and its version.
+3. In the Function field, select the Cloud Functions function to process the requests and its version.

 JSON schema: